Canine Connect

 We conducted multiple iterative test sessions with Sandor and Nellie over several days.
 The goal was to determine whether dogs could learn to use the button intentionally to gain attention.

-Surface friction: The puck initially slid too much, distracting the dogs, so I added a Wettex mat.
-Based on this, future versions should include rubber grip material.
+- Surface friction - The puck initially slid during pressing attempts, which distracted the dogs.
+I added a Wettex mat to stabilize the button, indicating that future versions should include integrated rubber grip material.

-Context awareness: I began training in focused one-on-one sessions and gradually shifted to more natural settings, such as when the owner was occupied.
+- Context awareness - Training began in focused one-on-one sessions and gradually shifted to more natural situations, such as when the owner was occupied.
 This helped the dogs generalize the interaction and use the button more intentionally.

 Outcome